GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/TROUBLESHOOTING.md

 ### Unable to open the staging file

-This error message is shown on the `Job Logs` when trying to run the job on the console.
+This error message is shown in the Dataflow jobs details page for the deployed Dataflow Job, in the `Job Logs` section.

 **Error message:**